Skip navigation

 Immunization of School Pupils Act (ISPA)

-For the 2025/2026 school year, Halton Region Public Health will be enforcing Ontario’s Immunization of School Pupils Act (external link) (ISPA) for students born 2008 to 2013, and 2016 to 2018 who are missing immunization records with Public Health.
-Get more information on immunizations required for school attendance.
+Halton Region Public Health enforces Ontario’s Immunization of School Pupils Act (ISPA) (external link) for students who are missing immunization records with Public Health.

-• Some vaccines, such as Influenza, Hepatitis B, and Human Papillomavirus (HPV), are recommended by the Ontario Publicly Funded Immunization Schedule but are not required under the ISPA for school attendance.
+Important: Some vaccines, such as Influenza (flu), Hepatitis B, and Human Papillomavirus (HPV), are recommended by the Ontario Publicly Funded Immunization Schedule but are not required for school attendance under the ISPA.

 Report or view immunization records